Spitzoid Melanoma: Symptoms, Causes, and Treatment

 - Irregular Borders: The edges of the lesion may appear uneven or notched.

-- Color Variation: While Spitz nevi are often uniformly colored, spitzoid melanomas can present with multiple hues, including pink, red, or brown.
+- Color Variation: While Spitz nevi are often uniformly colored, Spitzoid melanomas can present with multiple hues, including pink, red, or brown.

 - Diameter: Lesions larger than 6mm may warrant further investigation.

-Causes of Spitzoid Melanoma
+What Causes Spitzoid Melanoma?

 The etiology of spitzoid melanoma involves a complex interplay of genetic and environmental factors.
 While the exact cause remains uncertain, several hypotheses have been proposed: